There are two types of bike stands — those built for storing your bike, and those built for working on your bike.

 While it may have a fancy name the Feedback Velo is a simple yet stable bike rack.
 Capable of holding two bicycles the Velo measures at 83 inches and weighs a mere 22 pounds.
 This lightweight rack stands on three widely spaced legs for plenty of stability considering how tall the center column is.
 The arms can be adjusted individually to accommodate bicycles of all configurations from mountain to electric.
 Use the optional cradle arm and extending legs to add up to four bikes on the Velo Cache.
 This heavy-duty stand can also hold bikes up to 160 pounds.

 The stand comes in a matte black finish with rubber guards to protect your bike and the paint on the stand.
 The rack is constructed from anodized aluminum making it a durable stand to last you for years to come.
 We also love the addition of baskets on the rack for storing your biking accessories and keeping your gear all in one place.
 The vertical orientation of the free standing Velo is perfect for saving space in your packed garage or in your fifth-floor apartment.
 The Velo Cache is a great bike rack for storage but is not ideal for bike repairs, if you need both out of your stand consider the Feedback Sports Pro Ultralight.
-Find here.
+Find here on Amazon.

 - Durable and long-lasting construction and finish.

 - Accessory baskets optional.